SKANEATELES FESTIVAL

 2020

 Due to the COVID-19 global pandemic, 2020 was a year of reinvention.
-The pandemic forced us to eliminate all in-person events.
-The Festival responded with four live performances recorded at WCNY for TV broadcast, live streaming and simulcast on Classic FM…
+The pandemic forced the Festival to eliminate all in-person events.
+The response was four live performances recorded at WCNY for TV broadcast, live streaming, and simulcast on Classic FM.

 2021

-The theme was “Together Again in 2021” and we were delighted to be back with in-person concerts.
-An abbreviated two-week season was held with reduced seating capacities at all venues and COVID-19 protocols and CDC guidelines for safety in place…
+The theme was “Together Again in 2021” and the Festival was delighted to be back with in-person concerts.
+An abbreviated two-week season was held with reduced seating capacities at all venues and COVID-19 protocols and CDC guidelines for safety in place.

 2022

-After two seasons of pandemic adjustments, this year marks a return to a traditional four-week Skaneateles Festival season.
-This year the Festival also returned to the First Presbyterian Church for Thursday and Friday performances.
-The theme of 2022 was…
+After two seasons of pandemic adjustments, this year marked a return to a traditional four-week Skaneateles Festival season.
+The Festival also returned to the First Presbyterian Church for Thursday and Friday performances.
+The theme of 2022 was “Come Experience Brilliance,” with a diverse program ranging from Classical to Jazz to World Music.

 2023